turboflakes/crunch/README.md

 ## Collaboration

-Have an idea for a new feature, a fix or you find a bug, please open an [issue](https://github.com/turboflakes/crunch/issues) or submit a [pull request](https://github.com/turboflakes/crunch/pulls).
+Have an idea for a new feature, a fix or you found a bug, please open an [issue](https://github.com/turboflakes/crunch/issues) or submit a [pull request](https://github.com/turboflakes/crunch/pulls).

 Any feedback is welcome.